JuanCruzValencia/frontend-mentor-one/README.md

 # Challenge one - SignUn Form

-Link to live version - [Sign Un - Form](https://juancruzvalencia.github.io/frontend-mentor-one/)
+Link to live version - [Sign Up - Form](https://juancruzvalencia.github.io/frontend-mentor-one/)

 ## UX
 Layout is simple and clear.
 Project is accesible through both desktop and mobile devices.
 For build the frontend functionality ReactJs and TailwindCSS is used.